-Hundreds gather in Tel Aviv, government to decide issue next week.
+Hundreds gather in Tel Aviv, call on government not to deport kids.